 “The six-unit pilot is really taking the idea of what City staff have worked really hard on a step further,” Myers also said at the time.
 “Currently, staff are looking at this as ‘I own a house and I, personally, am going to do the renovations and turn this into a fourplex.’
 What the sixplex study idea is really looking at is, ‘I'm a developer, I want to buy this house, and I want to convert it into six affordable units.’”

 The framework set to be considered by Planning and Housing on Thursday proposes to permit fiveplexes and sixplexes on lots zoned RD (Residential Detached), RS (Residential Semi-Detached), RT (Residential Townhouse), and RM (Residential Multiple) in Ward 23.
+It will pass through City Council on February 5.

-“This includes the permission to create a new building with up to six dwelling units, and the ability to convert an existing detached house to have up to six dwelling units and maintain the built form of the existing detached house,” Thorne’s report says, citing the fact that it’s easier and faster to convert an exiting detached home into a multiplex as it reduces the need for minor variances.
+“This includes the permission to create a new building with up to six dwelling units, and the ability to convert an existing detached house to have up to six dwelling units and maintain the built form of the existing detached house,” the report says, citing the fact that it’s easier and faster to convert an exiting detached home into a multiplex as it reduces the need for minor variances.
 The proposed framework purposefully exudes the conversion of semi-detached dwellings and townhouses into multiplexes, as staff have concluded that these are not “prevalent” building types in Ward 23.

 “I'm encouraged by the progress we've made over the past year and a half on the Ward 23 Multiplex pilot.
-The thoughtful input and questions of Scarborough North residents, combined with the hard work of city staff, have been critical in shaping this initiative,” Councillor Myers said in a statement supplied to STOREYS on Tuesday evening.
+The thoughtful input and questions of Scarborough North residents, combined with the hard work of city staff, have been critical in shaping this initiative,” Myers' statement says.
+“I’m confident that our community will start to see the first affordable sixplexes built as the pilot moves forward.
+It will serve as a meaningful step toward addressing our housing needs while enhancing the vibrancy of our community in the future.”